Coronavirus: With 4,329 deaths, India records highest daily toll; total case count crosses 2.5 crore

 On Monday, India removed convalescent plasma therapy from the list of treatments prescribed for the management of coronavirus disease in adult patients.

-India on Tuesday recorded 2,63,533 new coronavirus, pushing the tally in the country to 2,52,28,996 since the pandemic first broke out in January 2020.
-With 4,329 deaths, the toll climbed to 2,78,719.
+India reported its highest single-day death count on Tuesday as it registered 4,329 new fatalities.
+With this, the toll climbed to 2,78,719 since the pandemic first broke out in January 2020.
+The country also recorded 2,63,533 new coronavirus, pushing the tally in the country to 2,52,28,996.
+After recording more than 3 lakh cases a day for nearly a month and even crossing 4 lakh on several days in May, the number of infections has dropped below 3 lakh for the second day in a row.
 There are 33,53,765 active cases and 2,15,96,512 patients have recovered so far.
-After recording more than 3 lakh cases a day for nearly a month and even crossing 4 lakh on several days in May, the number of infections has dropped below 3 lakh for the second day in a row.

 India on Monday removed convalescent plasma therapy from the list of treatments prescribed for the management of coronavirus in adult patients.